Primary & Secondary Amines (Cambridge (CIE) A Level Chemistry): Exam Questions

 Hexylamine reacts with ethanoyl chloride, CH3COCl, to form an amide.

-i) Name the mechanism for this reaction.
+i) State the name of the mechanism for this reaction.

 ii) Complete the mechanism of the reaction between hexylamine and ethanoyl chloride.